-The floor layout for the first to the tenth floor is below.
+The floor layout for the first to the eleventh floor is below.
 Each floor is the same.
 The red arrows indicate the route to take to get out in an emergency.

 Familiarise yourself with the escape route(s) from your flat.
-For most homes, that means using the staircase.
+For most homes, that means using one of the two available staircases.
 Never use a lift in an emergency.
 They are not fireproof and may leave you trapped if the fire causes a power failure.

-Follow the staircase to the ground floor.
-Once on the ground floor, move through the door at the bottom of the stairs and go outside the building.
+Follow a staircase to the ground floor.
+Once on the ground floor, move through the door at the bottom of the stairs and then through the corridor to one of the three available exits leading outside the building.

-If you are at a ground floor corridor, move through the door to the lift lobby, find the final exit door and go outside the building.
+If you are at a ground floor corridor, move through the door to the block entrance lobby and find the final exit door to go outside the building, or exit the building via one of the end-corridor doors leading directly to exterior.